Mandate and Methods of Work

 D. The Law Reform Report

 - After considering and analyzing the views and inputs generated as a consequence of stakeholder consultations and conducting further research where necessary, the Project Committee prepares a Report outlining the proposed recommendations for reform and in the interest of transparency, the reasons underlying those recommendations.

 - For purposes of efficiency, the Commission ordinarily formulates the recommendations or proposals for reform by means of Draft Bill.

-The Final Report together with the Draft Bill are eventually subjected to Stakeholder validation and then submitted to the Minister or Attorney-General for the requisite action.
+The Final Report together with the Draft Bill are eventually subjected to Stakeholder validation and then submitted to the Attorney-General for the requisite action.